calboo/TAWAS/README.md

 | en_lvl_norm  | 1D array              | wave energy flux normalised by the wave energy flux at the lowest surface     |

 ## norefl and uncorr

+These scripts are modifications of TAWAS with the variable 'diss' changed to either: ignore the effect of reflecion, in the case of norefl; or to use an uncorrected form, &Upsilon; + R instead of  &Upsilon; - iR,  in the case of uncorr.